-Randall Miller, perhaps best known for Savannah(2013) and Bottle Shock(2008), has become the first director to be jailed for involuntary manslaughter caused by an on-set fatality.
+Randall Miller, perhaps best known for directing Savannah(2013) and Bottle Shock(2008), has become the first director to be jailed for involuntary manslaughter caused by an on-set fatality.

 An Overview of the Tragic Incident

-The freight track that was being used for the shooting, is one of the busiest in the Wayne County.
+The freight track that was being used for the shooting, is one of the busiest in Wayne County.
 Miller and his crew were well aware that the track was in use.
 Miller also admitted to a court in Georgia that he had not attained any legal permission to use the track and thought that it was not his job to do so.
-Even though he claimed that the producers had every permission to use the land from its owner, the rail operator CSX later said that they had denied the teams’ request twice, and never gave them the permission to use the track
+Even though he claimed that the producers had every permission to use the land from its owner, the rail operator CSX later said that they had denied the teams’ request twice, and never gave them permission to use the track.

 Similar Court Cases